 Applications will be accepted during a publicly advertised open enrollment period from May 1st to June 7th each year for enrollment in the following school year.
 Following the open enrollment period each year, applications shall be counted to determine whether any grade level has received more applications than available spots.
-In the event that this happens, SCCCS will hold a public random drawing to determine admission for the impacted grade level or levels, with the exception of existing students, who are guaranteed admission in the following school year.
-Currently enrolled students will be exempt from the Public Random Drawing.
-Admission preferences in the case of a public random drawing shall be given to the following students:
+In the event that this happens, SCCCS will hold a weighted public random drawing to determine admission for the impacted grade level or levels, with the exception of existing students, who are guaranteed admission in the following school year.
+Currently attending enrolled students will be exempt from the Public Random Drawing per California Education Code § 47605(d)(2)(B. Admission preferences in the case of a public random drawing shall be given to the following students: